Theory of Optimal Learning Rate Schedules and Scaling Laws for a Random Feature Model: Introduction

 \subsection{Related Works}

 Based on the correspondence between neural networks in the lazy training regime \cite{chizat2019lazy}, many works have attempted to characterize neural scaling laws \cite{kaplan2020scaling, hoffmanntraining} by computing the generalization of random feature models with powerlaw features \cite{varre2021last, bordelon2022learning, bahri2024explaining, bordelon2024a, paquette2024, lin2024scaling, ferbach2025dimension}.
 Several works have examined easy and hard phases of this model in the noise dominated regime \cite{dieuleveut2015non,lin2017optimal}.
-Notably, \citet{pillaud2018statistical} demonstrated that optimal rates for SGD can be achieved in the hard phase with data repetition and model averaging strategies. \citet{meterez2025seesaw} recently analyzed this model to motivate invariances between learning rate and batch sizes when designing schedules. \citep{qiu2025scaling} identified a scaling collapse phenomenon where the compute optimal models exhibit universal loss dynamics across scales for a variety of learning rate schedules and developed a theoretical model of SGD that accounted for this supercollapse.
+Notably, \citet{pillaud2018statistical} demonstrated that optimal rates for SGD can be achieved in the hard phase with data repetition and model averaging strategies. \citet{meterez2025seesaw} recently analyzed this model to motivate invariances between learning rate and batch sizes when designing schedules. \citet{qiu2025scaling} identified a scaling collapse phenomenon where the compute optimal models exhibit universal loss dynamics across scales for a variety of learning rate schedules.
 Our work similarly utilizes this powerlaw random feature model, however we study the \textit{optimal learning rate schedule} for SGD using optimal control theory.

 Optimal control theory provides a principled framework for deriving hyperparameter schedules in reduced theoretical models.
 Pioneering work in the 1990s characterized optimal learning rate schedules for two-layer neural networks within the teacher-student formalism \cite{saad1997globally,rattray1998analysis}.
 More recently, these techniques have been generalized to several hyperparameter protocols \cite{mori2025optimal,mignacco2025statistical}.
 Analogous optimization procedures have also recently been studied in deep linear networks \cite{carrasco2023meta} and cognitive science \cite{njaradi2026optimal}.